rickstaa/stable-gym/stable_gym/envs/classic_control/cartpole_cost/README.md

 cost = (x / x_{threshold})^2 + 20 * (\theta / \theta_{threshold})^2
 $$

-The exact definition of these tasks can be found in the environment's `stable_gym.envs.classical_control.cartpole_cost.cartpole_cost.CartPoleCost.cost` method.
 The cost is between `0` and a set threshold value in both tasks, and the maximum cost is used when the episode is terminated.

 ## Environment step return